 A bright future, despite the challenges

-Like any new technology, of course, there are challenges ahead.
-Salt corrosion and marine fouling are legitimate concerns – however, with innovation and research, these challenges can be overcome.
-And, despite these hurdles, floating solar power could become a key component of the energy mix for countries with access to calm equator seas.
+Like any new technology, of course, there are challenges to face.
+Salt corrosion and marine fouling are legitimate concerns: however, with innovation and research, these challenges can be overcome.
+And, despite these obstacles, floating solar power could become a key component of the energy mix for countries with access to the calm seas of the equator.

-Indonesia is not just a tropical paradise but a living laboratory for the future.
-This archipelago nation could very well become the beacon guiding the rest of the world into an era of clean energy, where the sun definitively lights the path to sustainability.
+Indonesia is not just a tropical paradise, but a living laboratory for the future.
+This archipelago nation could well become the beacon that guides the rest of the world towards an era of clean energy, where the sun finally lights the path to sustainability.